-Coenzyme Q10, or CoQ10 as it is often called, is a nutrient-like coenzyme that plays a key role in the production of 95% of the energy needed by your cells, including sperm and egg cells.
-It is also a powerful antioxidant.
+Coenzyme Q10, or CoQ10 as it is often called, is a fat soluble nutrient that plays a key role in the production of 95% of the energy needed by your cells, including sperm and egg cells.
+CoQ10 also functions as a powerful antioxidant.
 We ingest CoQ10 naturally in our diet through the consumption of meat, fish, and certain vegetables and fruit.

 Present in each cell of your body, CoQ10 plays a key role in energy production.
 Particularly prevalent in mitochondria, the powerhouse of the cell, CoQ10 is a component of the electron transport chain responsible for generating energy in the cells.
-Levels of CoQ10 tend to diminish as you age, resulting in reduced cellular energy capacity.
+CoQ10 levels decrease with age, stress and some medications (for example, the cholesterol-lowering drugs known as statins), resulting in reduced cellular energy capacity.

-CoQ10 Supports Male Reproductive Health
+CoQ10 Supports Male and Female Reproductive Health